 Such properties are advantageous for many applications such as inertial confinement fusion, bright x-ray sources, laser shock measurements, and laboratory astrophysics, among others \cite{Tikhonchuk}.

-In this paper, we propose a single-laser setup, where a high-intensity laser pulse acts as both the accelerator of electrons via direct laser acceleration, and as a colliding laser pulse to generate a large number of electron-positron pairs.
+In this paper, we propose a single-laser setup, where a high-intensity laser pulse acts as both the accelerator of electrons via direct laser acceleration and as a colliding laser pulse to generate a large number of electron-positron pairs.
 We consider a pre-ionised, homogenised hydrogen foam (in which the electrons get accelerated) with a cone-shaped gold reflector target placed behind it.
-Using 3D-PIC simulations, we investigate the DLA-like behaviour inside the foam plasma and the resulting energy spectra.
+Using 3D-PIC simulations, we investigate the acceleration of electrons inside the foam plasma, their DLA-like behaviour and resulting energy spectra.
 Using higher-resolution 2D simulations, we further study the dependence of pair yield on different plasma parameters.
 We conduct a qualitative comparison of our results with known theory.

 In section \ref{sec:theory}, we describe the theoretical basis of the SF-QED effects that we consider in our simulations.
 The simulation setup is detailed in \ref{sec:setup}, including a discussion of our sub-sampling routine for QED effects.
 Finally, the results and discussion are presented in \ref{sec:results}.